-During the build of the 1:8 scale Back to the Future DeLorean model from Eaglemoss, you will use more than thirty different kinds of screws.
-They vary in types and sizes, but are all Phillips-head, anodized black, and appear to be metric.
-Eaglemoss designates each kind of screw with a two letter code, such as AP, BP, AM, CM, etc. The first letter indicates the type/size of screw and the second letter indicates which material that screw is driven into:
+During this build of the 1:8 scale Back to the Future DeLorean partwork, we will use more than thirty different kinds of screws.
+They vary in types and sizes, but are all Phillips-head and appear to be metric.
+Each screw is designated with a two letter code, such as AP, BP, AM, CM, etc. The first letter indicates the type/size of screw and the second letter indicates which material that screw is driven into:

 - P = Plastic